aghyad/geoproximity-monster/README.md

 ##About:

-This is a lightweight gem used to access CSV files and return an object (array of hashes) containing the data.
+This is a lightweight gem used to:
-This gem assumes that the first line of the file contains the headers names (the attributes names).
+1. find the distance (in meters or miles) between a base point and any other point using latitude/longitude values.
+2. You can also find the closest point from a pool of points to the base point.

 ##Installation:

 ###using command line:
-    gem install csv-monster
+    gem install geoproximity-monster

 ###using bundler:
-    gem 'csv-monster'
+    gem 'geoproximity-monster'

 ##Usage Example: